 Hermetic Word Frequency Counter Scannable Files and Languages Supported

-A file upon which the program acts can have any filename extension, but it must be either a docx file or consist entirely of text encoded via the 8-bit Windows-1252 encoding (this is a superset of ISO 8859-1) or via the Unicode encoding UTF-8.
+A file upon which the program acts can have any filename extension, but it must be either a docx file (in English) or consist entirely of text encoded via the 8-bit Windows-1252 encoding (this is a superset of ISO 8859-1) or via the Unicode encoding UTF-8.
 The input file typically consists of natural language text, but need not; it can consist of program code (e.g., a C++ source file) or can be an HTML file, an XML file, or more generally any non-binary file.

 Languages which can be 8-bit encoded using Windows-1252 and UTF-8 include English, Danish, Swedish German, French, Italian, Spanish, Portuguese and Norwegian.
 Languages whose characters are mostly encodable using Windows-1252 include Dutch, Hungarian, Estonian, Finnish and Turkish, but not Polish, Czech, Russian, Greek or any non-European language.